-Science Says: 'The warmer it is, the more fire we see'
+Science Says: Hotter weather turbocharges US West wildfires

 Fuel moisture levels in California and Oregon are flirting with record dry levels, NOAA western regional climate center director Tim Brown said.

-And low humidity is "the key driver of wildfire spread," according to University of Colorado fire scientist Jennifer Balch who says the western U.S. soon will start to see wildfires of 1 million acres (1,562 square miles).
+And low humidity is "the key driver of wildfire spread," according to University of Colorado fire scientist Jennifer Balch who says the Western U.S. soon will start to see wildfires of 1 million acres (1,562 square miles).

-Veteran Colorado hotshot firefighter Mike Sugaski used to consider 10,000-acre (16-square mile) fires big, now he fights ones 10 times that or more.
+Veteran Colorado hotshot firefighter Mike Sugaski used to consider 10,000-acre (16-square-mile) fires big, now he fights ones 10 times that or more.

-"You kind of keep saying 'How can they get much worse?'
+"You kind of keep saying, 'How can they get much worse?'
 But they do," Sugaski said.

 The number of U.S. wildfires hasn't changed much over the last few decades, but the area consumed has soared.